Family Centered Treatment® (FCT)

 The goals of Family Centered Treatment (FCT) are:

-• Enable the necessary changes in the critical areas of family functioning that are the underlying causes for the risk of family dissolution
+• Enable family stability or reunification by fostering necessary shifts in family functioning that underly the causes of family dissolution.

-• Develop an emotional and functioning balance in the family so that the family system can cope effectively with any individual member's intrinsic or unresolvable challenges
+• Develop an emotional and functional balance so the family can cope effectively with present and future challenges.

-• Enable discovery and effective use of the intrinsic strengths necessary for sustaining the changes made and enabling stability
+• Support discovery and effective use of the intrinsic strengths necessary for sustaining change by incorporating generational, cultural, and systemic influences of trauma while harnessing the power of giving and instilling hope.

 Logic Model